The Certified Peer Specialist Class.

 The Certified Peer Specialist (CPS) Training

-A rigorous training for people preparing for the Certified Peer Specialist role in the mental health system.
-CPS is not an entry-level position and the training is not geared to people just beginning to learn about peer support work.
+This is a rigorous training for people preparing for a Certified Peer Specialist (CPS) role in the community or service system.
+CPS is not an entry-level position and the training is designed for people who have some knowledge and experience with peer support.

-The CPS program includes classes that covers 24+ modules including small group activities and homework.
-After completing the class, students are eligible to take a written and oral examination for the CPS Certificate.
+The CPS program includes classes that covers 24+ modules, small group activities and homework.
+The program supports students to inspire hope in people they support and work with.
+After completing the class, students are eligible to take a written examination for the CPS Certificate.
 Students demonstrate a host of abilities that are necessary in the Certified Peer Specialist’s role, including:

 Human Experience Language